Keidan/HexViewer/specs/Manual Tests/Editing a line.md

 - The new character(s) will be inserted.
 - The `Result` list is updated with the inserted text (in hexadecimal).
 - Validate the changes by clicking on the ticker at the top of the window.
-- If the file is opened in partial mode, an error message will appear, otherwise the window will close.
+- If the file is opened in partial mode, and you perform the steps that consist in inserting one or more characters at the end of a line, an error message will appear, otherwise the window will close.
 - In the hexadecimal view, the modified line(s) will appear in red.

 Note: If you validate an empty text line, the line(s) will be deleted.